-With Illumio ASP, you have the power to model and test segmentation policies at different levels: from course-grained to extremely fine-grained segmentation.
+With Illumio Core, you have the power to model and test segmentation policies at different levels: from course-grained to extremely fine-grained segmentation.
 Most Illumio customers start by applying application ringfencing to their high-value applications.

 Unless the initial deployment must satisfy stated compliance or regulatory guidance, the best initial policies start with ringfencing.
 Ringfencing shrinks the security perimeter from a subnet or VLAN to a single application.
 It provides the largest impact with the least amount of work, requiring only one line of security policy per application to close off 90 percent of the potential attack surface for east-west traffic movement.

 Additionally, application ringfencing provides the greatest flexibility to application owners and developers.
 Because there is a “permit-any” rule active within the ringfence, changes to the application’s internal communication will always work.
 An application ringfence allows all workloads within an application group to communicate over any port.